-Dr. Loan Le delivered a number of projects at the Western Political Science Association’s 2017 meeting in Vancouver, Canada, seeking critical feedback for our work on democratic inclusion.
+Dr. Loan Le delivered a number of projects at the Western Political Science Association’s 2017 meeting in Vancouver, Canada, seeking critical feedback for our work on democratic inclusion from a broader audience of scholars.
+Immigrant incorporation is an issue that faces all nations.

 Panel Paper Delivered: